 You can also enjoy some local art (and maybe even make a purchase!) at local galleries such as The Monorchid and Eye Lounge.

-The First Fridays Art Walk is one of the largest art walks in the nation, with food trucks and an open air market kind of feel.
+The First Friday Art Walk is one of the largest self-guided art walks in the nation, with food trucks and an open-air market kind of feel.
 Take a self-guided tour throughout various art galleries and installations, or check out the live music happening on the street corners.
 No matter where you go, you'll be sure to find something to remember.
+Take a closer look at what to expect at this monthly event here.